edwardcgordon/edwardcgordon.github.io/_posts/2017-03-21-responsive-image-gallery.md

 ## Writing Your Markup
 You have three major components in an image gallery:
 * The gallery container
-    * The container the image sits in
+    * The container the image sits in (also known as the frame)
         * The image itself

 This allows you to control each of the components individually if required.
 Here's how I wrote the markup.